Many young women initially greet the idea of a single-gender residential treatment centers with horror: “No guys? No way!”

 - Women and men alike tend to be more distracted from academics, therapy, and same-sex friendships when in the presence of the opposite sex.

 - Old patterns of unhealthy romantic involvement are tougher to interrupt and correct in a coed setting.

-While a young woman initially balk at the prospect of a single-gender treatment experience, a little time in this kind of setting will generally wins her over.
+While a young woman initially balks at the prospect of a single-gender treatment experience, a little time in this kind of setting will generally win her over.
 Residential treatment programs for young women often result in more confidence, better boundaries, and a clearer sense of self–all things that ultimately improve a young woman’s relationships with others, regardless of gender.